 Ronald M. Naditch, P.A.

-*Special Advertising Section*Ron Naditch has decades of experience successfully handling disputes in the areas of family law (prenuptial agreement, divorce, alimony, domestic violence, and all children related issues), automobile accidents, criminal law, and general civil law.
+Ron’s law firm has decades of experience successfully handling disputes in the areas of family law (prenuptial agreement, divorce, alimony, domestic violence, and all children related issues), automobile accidents, criminal law, and general civil law.
+He has been a litigator, a mediator and is also involved in collaborative law.

 According to Ron, “I think of myself as a problem solver, not a troublemaker, in family law cases.
 But if trouble arises, I have the experience to handle it.”